icinganalysis/icinganalysis.github.io/content/ads4.md

 the same form as would be predicted by the droplet impingement data shown previously.
 The rate of growth is generally linear for rime ice, because the ice shape does not alter the flow field significantly.
-The glaze ice exhibits tthe typical "double horn" shape, that results from water flow in the stagnation region.
+The glaze ice exhibits the typical "double horn" shape, that results from water flow in the stagnation region.
-As the ice increases in size, the aft regions are sheltered from impingement so that virtually all the water is deposited a the stagnation region.
+As the ice increases in size, the aft regions are sheltered from impingement so that virtually all the water is deposited at the stagnation region.
 The exact shape
 of glaze ice is difficult to predict; however, most glaze ice shapes will be similar to those of Figures 2-36 and 2-37.